Colleton Preparatory Academy

 Colleton Preparatory Academy is a pre-kindergarten to 12th grade school in Walterboro, South Carolina, United States.

 History

 The school opened in 1966 as a segregation academy under the name John C. Calhoun Academy, who was a famous proponent of slavery.
 During its first school year it was housed in Grace Advent Christian Church.
 The following year, it moved to its own campus where it remains today.
 It had been one of 111 schools whose tax-exempt status had been contested by the Internal Revenue Service.
 In 1990, exemption was granted and the school renamed Colleton.

 Academics

 The school offers two tracks for high school students: college prep and early college, in coordination with University of South Carolina Salkehatchie.

-The school is accredited by the South Carolina Independent School Association.
+The school has accreditation from the South Carolina Independent School Association.

 Athletics

-Colleton competes in baseball, basketball, football, softball, tennis, volleyball, cheerleading, golf and soccer.
+Colleton competes in baseball, basketball, football, softball, tennis, volleyball, cheerleading, wrestling, cross country, golf and soccer.